rarible/protocol/docs/union-sdk/order.md

 ## Update a bid

 Similarly to updating a sell order there is also a possibility to update a bid.
 These time there is no limitation to the price.
-It can be higher as well as lower from original bid order.
+It can be both, higher and lower from original bid order price.

 You will need: